filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled unless one or more features described above are required.

+### kernel-install
+Pass the `-Dkernel-install=true` option to the Meson build script.
+Build and install the `kernel-install` tool that is used to install and remove kernel and initrd images from the bootloader partition.

+It is safe to disable this flag if there is no need to use the `kernel-install` utility.

 ### kmod
 The flag passes `-Dkmod=true` option to the Meson build script.
 This will build and install a `systemd-modules-load` - a tool responsible for loading kernel modules during a boot process.